istio/istio.io/content/en/docs/concepts/security/index.md

 ### Important notes

 - This is experimental, so expect changes in future versions.
-- Make sure the istio service account has the right permissions to access ClusterTrustBundles, or you might face errors.
+- Make sure the Istio service account has the right permissions to access `ClusterTrustBundles`, or you may encounter errors.

 ## Authentication